CassiusCle/Thesis_GRN_Comparison_CH/README.md

 R script that creates the relevant subset of the imputed data set by filtering out cell types based on the cell-type clustering of scGNN.
 The output is the imputed expression data set.

 #### script\_1.3.3\_scGNN\_output\_analysis.R
 R script that analyses the effects of the imputation step on the data.
-It outputs the results of several tests and statistics which are described in Appendix \ref{app:intermediate_results:denoising}.
+It outputs the results of several tests and statistics which are described in Appendix D.

 ## part\_2\_network\_inference
 #### script\_2.1\_network\_inference\_hpc.py